LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 You can also use Pattern Matching to match and extract the `Row` content.
 In this case the column name doesn’t matter.
 Only the order and the type of the parameters is used to match.

-The following example transform each row to the correct Scala type:
+The following example transforms each row to the correct Scala type:

 ```scala
 case class SmallCountry(name:String)